(A) Diapering shall be handled according to the following methods.

 (6) Soiled diapers shall be disposed of in a plastic lined receptacle that prevents hand contamination.
 The receptacle shall be covered or otherwise enclosed and be inaccessible to children.
 These containers shall be emptied, cleaned and sanitized at least daily, or more frequently as needed to eliminate odor.

-(7) Soiled diapers to be laundered at the center shall be stored in an appropriate germicidal solution, out of the reach of children, until laundered.
+(7) Soiled diapers to be laundered at the center shall be stored in an appropriate germicidal solution and out of the reach of children until laundered.
 If a commercial laundering service is used, soiled diapers shall be held for laundering for no more than five consecutive days.
 Soiled cloth diapers from home shall be stored in an individual plastic lined, covered container and sent home daily.

 (9) Any product used during diapering, which is used on more than one child, shall be used so that the container does not touch the child.
 Any product obtained from a common container shall be removed and applied in such a manner so as not to contaminate the product or its container.
 Common containers shall be cleaned and sanitized when soiled.